toholdaquill/toholdaquill.github.io/95theses/thesis-3.md

 This is one of the biggest changes in the history of humanity.
 Note that I say "change," and not "progress."
 Let us not invoke that judgment-infused word without reflection.
 The sense of inevitable change we all feel may be either progress--or tragedy.
 Of which more later.

-The consequences of this change will occupy the rest of theses 95 Theses of Cyber.
+The consequences of this change will occupy the rest of these 95 Theses.
 But let us first establish, clearly, and beyond a doubt, that this change has in fact taken place.

 The most obvious example of the move online--and subsequent pwnage of meatspace--is the so-called Internet of Things (IoT).
 A fridge obeys the rules of meatspace.
 Plug a fridge into the internet, and it will obey the rules of the cyber domain.

 Let us examine the differences.
 Control of a non-IoT fridge requires physical access.
-Someone has to stand in your kitchen if they want to see or control your appliance--the model, make, year, current inside temperature, energy consumption, what food and drink comes and goes--all this is a opaque to a remote actor.
+Someone has to stand in your kitchen if they want to see or control your appliance--the model, make, year, current inside temperature, energy consumption, what food and drink comes and goes--all this is opaque to a remote actor.

 But on the cyber domain, channels of communication and control extend from your fridge to every corner of the planet.
 The manufacturer, and, indeed, any sufficiently-motivated attacker, state or otherwise, can know everything about your fridge, and in real time, or close to it.